hapax/hapax.github.io/assets/chandra.md

 	</figure>

 But what about the stuff left behind?
-Once the outer layer of a star burns off, the leftovers are squished by gravity to form a *compact remnant*, or if its too heavy, a black hole.
+Once the outer layer of a star burns off, the leftovers are squished together by gravity to form a *compact remnant* or even a black hole.
 Most stars will turn into a compact remnant called a *white dwarf*.
-It turns out thatwhite dwarfs also form a link between stars and atoms, and like atoms, they are governed by quantisation.
+It turns out that white dwarfs form a different link between stars and
+atoms: like atoms, they are governed by quantisation.
 With some dimensional analysis, we can obtain an order-of-magnitude bound on the mass of white dwarfs called the *Chandrasekhar limit*, after [Subrahmanyan Chandrasekhar](https://en.wikipedia.org/wiki/Subrahmanyan_Chandrasekhar),